rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 --------------------

 At this point, AI systems such as GPT-3 can help with content creation, but not replace a human working at reasonable quality.
+If someone is not supervising it, the text generation can easily go off the rails and produce complete nonsense.
-For example, one can use GPT-3 to generate Buzzfeed-style listicles, but to go beyond that you would need to get good at prompt engineering - a practice of crafting good prompts that instruct the language model.
+One can use GPT-3 to generate Buzzfeed-style listicles, but to go beyond that you would need to get good at prompt engineering - a practice of crafting good prompts that instruct the language model.
 That is a skill in itself.
 However, AI systems can definitely make the content creation easier.